-- When fall clearance is under 18.5 ft (5.6m), an alternative solution such as a shorter lanyard length, or a different connecting device such as a self-retracting lanyard or fall limiter, is needed to reduce the total fall distance. - When fall clearance is over 18.5 ft (5.6m) there is sufficient total fall distance available and the 6 ft lanyard is acceptable to use.
-Note that energy absorbing lanyards can expand up to 3.5 ft (1.1m).
+In this case, if the fall clearance is less than 18.5 ft, an alternative solution such as a shorter lanyard length, or a different connecting device such as a self-retracting lanyard or fall limiter, is needed to reduce the total fall distance.
+If the fall clearance 18.5 ft or more, there is sufficient total fall distance available and the 6 ft lanyard is acceptable to use.
 Consult manufacturer's instructions.